sleepingkingstudios/incunabulum/settings/wellspring/organizations.md

 A monastic order based in the Astral Observatory and dedicated to the protection of the [Watchers of the Stars](#the-watchers-of-the-stars).
 Most are disciples of the Way of the Astral Self, but some follow other disciplines, and in rare cases members of other classes will join as well.

+### The Planar Cartographers

+Originally an idle venture by gentlemen of leisure, the Brotherhood of Planar Cartographers seeks to explore and chart the manifold planes of existence.
+They are particularly interested in sightings of extraplanar creatures or of working or unmapped gates.
+Their headquarters is a former hunting lodge and exclusive house of ill repute in the Upper City.

 <!-- ### The Silver Dragons -->

 ### The Society of the Third Eye